go-jet/jet/README.md

 Generating enum model files...
 Done
 ```
+Procedure is similar for MySQL or MariaDB, except source should be replaced with `MySql` or `MariaDB` and schema name should
+be omitted (both databases doesn't have schema support).
-_*User has to have a permission to read information schema tables_
+_*User has to have a permission to read information schema tables._

 As command output suggest, Jet will:
 - connect to postgres database and retrieve information about the _tables_ and _enums_ of `dvds` schema